-Joint Pathway students must take either 45, 60 or 75 credits (to make at least 105 credits over levels 5 and 6 in the subject, and no more than 135 credits over levels 5 and 6 in the subject) from the table above to include ENVS3100 (15 credits) and ENVS3004 (15 credits)
+Joint Pathway students must take either 45, 60 or 75 credits (to make at least 105 credits over levels 5 and 6 in the subject, and no more than 135 credits over levels 5 and 6 in the subject) from the table above to include ENVS3004 (15 credits)

-Joint pathway students who choose to take their independent study (or equivalent) in this subject must take ENSC3001 (30 credits) OR ENSC3002 (30 credits)
+Joint pathway students who choose to take their Dissertation (or equivalent) in this subject must take ENSC3002 (30 credits)

-Joint pathway students who choose to place their Independent Study in their other joint subject must take ENVS3100 (15 credits), ENVS3004 (15 credits) plus 30 credits from the options above.
+Joint pathway students who choose to place their Dissertation in their other joint subject must take ENVS3004 (15 credits) plus 30 credits from the options above.

-Joint pathway students must take one Independent Study (or equivalent), either in this subject, in their other joint subject, or take JOIN 3001/2 or Join 3013 where an Independent Study covers both joint subjects.
+Joint pathway students must take one Dissertation (or equivalent), either in this subject, in their other joint subject, or take JOIN 3002 where a Dissertation covers both joint subjects.